 With File type permission, your app sees a filtered view of a user's Dropbox containing only the files which match your selected type.
 All other files simply don't appear to your app through the API.
 That means faster performance because you don't spend time fetching information about files you don't need.
 Your app can see all the user's folders, and even create new folders, but can't move, copy, delete, or share folders (since they might contain files your app can't see).

 A dedicated folder named after your app is created within the Apps folder of a user's Dropbox.
 Your app gets read and write access to this folder only and users can provide content to your app by moving files into this folder.

-You get full access to all the files and folders in a user's Dropbox, as well as permission to read and write datastores using the Datastore API.
+You get full access to all the files and folders in a user's Dropbox.

 Your app should use the least privileged permission it can.
 When applying for production, we'll review that your app doesn't request an unnecessarily broad permission based on the functionality provided by the app.
 If your app will require a broader permission based on functionality that is planned but not yet implemented, be sure to mention this in your production request.

 When you first create a Dropbox API app, it is given development status.
 Your app functions the same as any production status app except that it can only be accessed by up to 100 users.
 (You can enable this from your app's info page on the App Console by clicking Enable additional users.)
 Many apps such as for demos, hackathons, staging environments, and internal tools can stay in development status.
 However, if you'd like to open your app to more users, you'll need to apply for production status.